dodiameer/sveltekit-bulma-starter/README.md

-# SvelteKit PostCSS Starter
+# SvelteKit Bulma Starter

-A SvelteKit started with ESLint, Prettier, PostCSS, and Sass
+A SvelteKit started with ESLint, Prettier, PostCSS, Sass, and Bulma

-This is meant to serve as a quick starter to be either used as-is or to add another CSS framework (Bootstrap, Bulma, Tailwind, etc.) to your project with the smallest configuration possible
+This is meant to serve as a quick starter to be used as-is with the smallest configuration possible.
+It also includes a sample navbar and footer for the main layout.

 ## Features